Methods

 off

-Unsubscribe from an Embla specific event.
+Unsubscribe from an Embla event.
 Make sure to pass the same callback reference when the callback was added with the on method.

 Edit this page on GitHub